iterative/dvc.org/content/docs/command-reference/exp/list.md

 - `--all` - list all experiments in the repository (overrides `--rev`).

+- `--names-only` - print only the names of the experiments without their parent Git commit.

 - `-h`, `--help` - shows the help message and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no